K413MP3R4/BTCPriceMonitor/README.md

     Clone the repository: git clone https://github.com/votre-user/BTCPriceMonitor.git
     Install the dependencies: npm install (or the appropriate command for your package manager) Run the script: npm start
+    or
+    Access the script directory:

+    cd /path/to/your/script

+    Make the script executable:

+    chmod +x KALIPYTHON3.sh

+    Run the script:

+    ./KALIPYTHON3.sh

 Contributions